isabella232/experience-manager-core-components.it-IT/help/using/list.md

 ## Utilizzo {#usage}

 Il componente Elenco può essere utilizzato per creare, ad esempio, un elenco dinamico di pagine figlie o un elenco statico di elementi definiti arbitrariamente.
-Il tipo di elenchi disponibili e le opzioni di formattazione possono essere definite dall&#39;autore del modello nella finestra di dialogo [di progettazione](#design-dialog).
-L&#39;Editor contenuto può selezionare i tipi di elenchi disponibili e formattare gli elementi dell&#39;elenco nella finestra di dialogo [di modifica](#edit-dialog).
+The type of lists available and formatting options can be defined by the template author in the [design dialog](#design-dialog).
+The content editor can select from available list types and how to format the list elements in the [edit dialog](#edit-dialog).

-## Versione e Compatibilità {#version-and-compatibility}
+## Version and Compatibility {#version-and-compatibility}

 La versione corrente del componente Elenco è v 2, introdotta con la release 2.0.0 dei Componenti core a gennaio 2018, descritta in questo documento.